idris-hackers/idris-mode/readme.markdown

 [Idris]: http://www.idris-lang.org

 ## Highlighting
-`idris-mode` provides two forms of source code highlighting, that work together: convential Emacs `font-lock` to highlight things like keywords and code that has not yet been type checked, and compiler-supported semantic highlighting of identifiers (as known from Agda).
+`idris-mode` provides two forms of source code highlighting, that work together: conventional Emacs `font-lock` to highlight things like keywords and code that has not yet been type checked, and compiler-supported semantic highlighting of identifiers (as known from Agda).
 Semantic highlighting is controlled by the variable `idris-semantic-source-highlighting`.

 ## Keybindings
 `idris-mode` follows conventions from SLIME whenever possible.
 In particular: